 And if you’d like to get in touch with me…

-If you’d like to get in touch with me, you can always reach me through social media, but you can also email me at email@example.com
+If you’d like to get in touch with me, you can usually reach me through social media (unless I’m on one of my many internet purges), but you can also email me at email@example.com

 Nova Walsh is a writer and blogger.
 She’s traveled and lived all over the world but calls Austin, Texas home.
 Nova has a B.A. in History and B.S. in Biological Sciences from Arizona State University.
 She is currently working on her first novel and regularly blogs about writing, history, fiction, travel, epiphanies and adventuring at www.novawalsh.com